-As far as the number of fingers that you should use to hold the dart barrel, there are plenty of approaches, but obviously you can’t grab a dart without at least two of your fingers.
+As far as the number of fingers that you should use to hold a dart, there are plenty of approaches, but obviously you can’t grab a dart without at least two of your fingers.

-Regardless of the number of fingers you’re going to use, the thumb needs to always be placed at the center of the dart’s barrel no matter what.
+Regardless of the number of fingers you’re going to use, the thumb should always be placed at the center of the dart’s barrel.

-Here are a few options you have to choose from:
+Nevertheless, here are a few options for you to choose from:

 Two Fingers: Holding a dart with two fingers is pretty similar to holding a pen.
 It’s a highly recommended grip if you’d like less impact on your fingers.

 However, it may not be the best grip, if you’re looking for improved control